 Structure-function studies of Heterodimers

 Most all TGFβ family ligands form disulfide-bonded dimers.
 Over the past three decades, the field has primarily focused on homodimers formed from 2 identical subunits.
 However, emerging evidence indicates that heterodimers play a vital role in signaling.
-Indeed, a recent study concluded that BMP9 and BMP10 signaling in human plasma is almost exclusively generated by BMP9/10 heterodimers.
 In collaboration with Martin Matzuk (Baylor College of Medicine), we showed that GDF9:BMP15 heterodimers were essential for folliculogenesis.
 Further studies have suggested that only heterodimers signal during development.
-Given that there are 33 distinct ligand monomers, the number of potential heterodimers is over 500, providing a vast new dimension to TGFβ signaling.
-Therefore, we have initiated projects in our laboratory that will address the function, formation, and signaling of TGFβ heterodimers.
+Considering that there are over 30 distinct ligand monomers, the number of potential heterodimers is over 500, providing a vast new dimension to TGFβ signaling.
+We have initiated projects in our laboratory that will address the function, formation, and signaling of TGFβ heterodimers.

 Prodomain-Ligand Interactions